KizMistry/TaskFlow/README.md

 ## Libraries Used for Back-End

-Django REST Framework: This was the main Python library used for building the API.
+1. **Django REST Framework:** This Python library served as the core framework for building the API, providing essential tools for API development.

-Django Forms: This library was utilized for handling HTML forms in the TaskFlow web application. i.e. Creating a Project and Task
+2. **Django Forms:** Django Forms played a pivotal role in handling HTML forms within the TaskFlow web application.
+It was employed for tasks such as creating projects and tasks, making the application interactive.

-Django REST Auth: This library was used for user management to enable users on the front-end to create and manage their accounts using requests to the API endpoints
+3. **Django REST Auth:** Django REST Auth was instrumental in user registration and authentication management.
+It allowed users on the front end to create and manage their accounts by making requests to the API endpoints.
+Its compatibility with Django REST Framework ensured seamless integration.